Quick answer: are AI detectors unreliable because of false positives?

 Key Takeaways

-• Stanford HAI found that 61% of TOEFL essays written by non-native English speakers were flagged as AI-generated by popular detectors — exposing a systemic bias built into detection methodology.
+- ▸Stanford HAI found that 61.22% of TOEFL essays written by non-native English speakers were classified as AI-generated by tested detectors.

 This is not an anomaly.
 It is a predictable consequence of how AI detection technology currently works — and of a persistent gap between vendor accuracy claims and real-world performance on populations that differ from the tools' training data.
 Understanding why false positives occur is essential for any educator, HR professional, or publisher deploying these tools in contexts where the results carry consequences.